TUDelft-books/CSBB-textbook/book/Quarter2/Week2_3.md

 -   How does this project connect with other projects?

 ## Weekly submitted Assignments
 ### Group
 - Does your project potentially need any institutional review?
 What kind?

 - What could change in your project to change that answer?

+- Assignment 2: submit the name of the journal you have identified for publication, and the submission guidelines (This can be a URL).
 ### Individual
 - What do you think is important in the institutional review process?
 Why is it necessary?

 ## References